What is spiritual direction?

 Spiritual direction for adults can occur in three ways and places.

-My very favorite spot is at my home on Log Hill Mesa in Montrose, Colorado.
+Another good space is at my home on Log Hill Mesa in Montrose, Colorado.
 I’ll pour a cup of tea and we’ll enter into a conversation with God who loves us very much.
 After a while the Spirit might invite you to take a walk outside and “lift up your eyes to the hills.”
 There is space to “be” in solitude and silence.

 Currently, I only practice spiritual direction with children at Haven House.